mariia-kovalova/food-delivery-shop/README.md

 ⭐ Choose a shop, then add goods to the cart.

-⭐ Change amount of the items, change address by using google maps autocomplete input or by clicking on the map.
+⭐ Change amount of the items.

+⭐ Change address by using google maps autocomplete input or by clicking on the map.

 ⭐ Review history of orders, find the order by code.